Cyrix: Merger with National Semiconductor

 National Semiconductor distanced itself from the CPU market, and without direction, the Cyrix engineers left one by one.
 By the time National Semiconductor sold Cyrix to VIA Technologies, the design team was no more and the market for the MII had disappeared.
 Via used the Cyrix name on a chip designed by Centaur Technology, since Via believed Cyrix had better name recognition than Centaur, or possibly even VIA.

 Cyrix's failure is described by Glenn Henry, CEO of Centaur Technology, thus: "Cyrix had a good product, but they got bought by a 'big smokestack' company and they got bloated.
 When VIA bought Cyrix, they had 400, and we had 60, and we were turning out more product."

 National Semiconductor retained the MediaGX design for a few more years, renaming it the Geode and hoping to sell it as an integrated processor.
 They sold the Geode to AMD in 2003.

-In June 2006, AMD unveiled the world's lowest-power x86-compatible processor that consumed only 0.9 W of power.
+In June 2006, AMD unveiled the world's lowest-power x86-compatible processor, which consumed only 0.9 W of power.
 This processor was based on the Geode core, demonstrating that Cyrix's architectural ingenuity still survived.